Veronica hectorii

 Veronica hectorii is a species of Veronica, endemic to New Zealand.

 Description

-A small shrub that grows up to 1 metre in height.
+A small shrub that grows up to 1 m in height.
 Compared to Veronica tetragona, the leaf apex is not thickened.

 Distribution and habitat

 Veronica hectorii subsp. hectorii and subsp. demissa are known from southern South Island, from Aoraki / Mount Cook south, as well as Stewart Island.
 V. hectorii subsp. coarctata is found in the north and west of the South Island.

 This species is known from subalpine and low alpine areas.

 Etymology

 hectorii is named for James Hector.

 Taxonomy

 Veronica hectorii contains the following subspecies: